jandejongh/jmididevice/README.md

 ### Quadraverb GT Effect Groups: Name/Config - PREAMP - EQ - PITCH - DELAY - REVERB - MIX

-These panels (for some effect group the parameters are split among two separate panels) monitor and control the various parameters of the patch data in the Edit Buffer.
+These panels (for some effect groups the parameters are split among two separate panels) monitor and control the various parameters of the patch data in the Edit Buffer.
 Note that parameter modulation through MIDI is not yet supported in the editor.